-For a true glimpse of Nova Scotia’s maritime heritage, one needs to only travel about an hour away from the capital of Halifax and head to the province’s South Shore.
-Tracing part of the scenic Lighthouse Route, there’s one pocket in particular that’s well worth the trip: the historic town of Lunenburg, and its pretty neighbour Mahone Bay.
+For a true glimpse of Canada’s maritime heritage, one needs to only travel about an hour away from the capital of Halifax and head to the Nova Scotia South Shore.
+Tracing part of the scenic Lighthouse Route, there’s one pocket in particular that’s well worth the trip: the town of Lunenburg, and its pretty neighbour Mahone Bay.

 Filled with bed and breakfasts, cafes and waterfront restaurants, Mahone Bay is the perfect place to spend a sunny afternoon.
 An easy stroll along the main street takes visitors along the waterfront, and past grand, historic homes with perfectly-manicured lawns which are beautiful in every season.
 Mahone Bay is also known as an artist’s haven, where shops sell handmade quilts, home decor, ornaments and jewelry which make for great mementos to take back home.

-Boasting a seaside location and colourful town centre that earned it a UNESCO World Heritage Site designation, it’s no wonder Lunenburg is one of Nova Scotia’s most popular tourist spots.
+Boasting a seaside location and colourful town centre that earned it a UNESCO World Heritage Site designation, it’s no wonder old town Lunenburg is one of Nova Scotia’s most popular tourist spots.

 A perfectly-preserved example of British colonial settlement, the town has long been known for its rum running and ship building heritage, as well as being home to the famous racing schooner The Bluenose which is featured on the Canadian dime.
 Sadly, the ship sunk off the coast of Haiti in 1946, but has since been replaced by the Bluenose II replica which can often be found docked in Lunenburg’s colourful harbour.